aidandenlinger/anime-ranker/README.md

 ## Install

-### Javascript Dependencies

 This project uses [`pnpm`] and [`node`].
 The specific versions used are tracked in [`mise.toml`](./mise.toml).
 You can automatically install these versions with [`mise`], or manually install them yourself.

-### SQLite

-This project uses [`sqlite3`] to store its data.
-This comes preinstalled (or is available) on the vast majority of Linux distributions and macOS.
-It will need to be installed on Windows, or you can use [Windows Subsystem for Linux][WSL] to access a Linux environment on Windows.

 ## Usage